rmsk2/rustpwman/README.md

 ChaCha20 Poly-1305 provides security comparable to AES-256 GCM and so it comes down to a matter of taste which cipher you use.
 Even though AES-192 has a shorter key than AES-256 a key length of 192 bits should still be past anyones paranoia level.
-On top of that it is very unlikely that you use a password with a 192 bit or higher entropy to derive the encryption key used by `rustpwan` in the first place.
+On top of that it is very unlikely that you use a password with a 192 bit or higher entropy to derive the encryption key used by `rustpwman` in the first place.
 There are even some (more theoretical) attacks which affect AES-192 less than AES-256 so if you want to use it, here it is.

+## Automatic local backup of last successfully opened password file

+I mostly use `pwman` to access a password file which resides on a WebDAV share stored at a cloud provider.
+This is all fine and dandy as long as one can access cloud resources.
+This may not be the case at times when there is no internet connection or if the cloud provider is offline.
+If the feature `writebackup` is active `rustpwman` stores a local copy of the data file after its password has been successfully verified.
+As a default the backup file is stored in the current directory using the name `rustpwman_last.enc`.
+This default can be overriden by setting the environment variable `PWMANBKP` to the desired name of the backup file.
+This feature is active by default.

 # Rustpwman under Windows